 We are investigating the development of TP-05 as an oral formulation that is designed as a prophylactic against Lyme disease to eradicate the tick before it can transmit the Borrelia burgdorferi infection.
 There are approximately 80 million people in the U.S. at risk of Lyme disease exposure, more than 27 million of which are at moderate to high risk and there are greater than 400,000 reported cases in the U.S. each year, which is believed to be an underestimation of the actual cases.
 Lyme disease can potentially cause severe, often debilitating symptoms with permanent and irreversible damage.
 The disease can result in inflammation, nerve, joint and muscle pain or swelling, numbness, shortness of breath and - in severe cases neurological complications such as facial palsy, vision issues and meningitis, including severe headaches and neck stiffness.
 Lyme disease can often go undetected and untreated because the ticks are not always noticed before they transmit the disease.
 People who are in high risk areas and/or spend extended amounts of time outdoors in wooded, grassy areas are at higher risk of contracting the infection.
-Data from the Centers for Disease.
-Control and Prevention ("CDC") show that the risk of Lyme disease is spreading to new geographical areas, resulting in a significant need for prophylactic solutions.
+Data from the Centers for Disease Control and Prevention ("CDC") show that the risk of Lyme disease is spreading to new geographical areas, resulting in a significant need for prophylactic solutions.
 Currently, there are no FDA-approved pharmacological prophylactic options for Lyme disease.
-We believe TP-05 is currently the only non-vaccine, drug-based, preventive therapeutic in development that targets the ticks attached to the human body before they can transmit the Borrelia burgdorferi infection that causes Lyme disease.
+We believe TP-05 is currently the only non-vaccine, drug-based, preventive therapeutic in development that targets the ticks, and potentially prevents Lyme disease transmission.
+It is designed to rapidly provide systemic blood levels of lotilaner, a well-characterized anti-parasitic agent that paralyzes and kills infected ticks attached to the human body before they can transmit the Borrelia burgdorferi infection that causes Lyme disease.
 The ticks are paralyzed and eradicated by lotilaner through selective targeting of parasite-specific GABA-CI channels.